 - 9. Unclip ground wire hooked to drain trough. - 10.
-Remove screw holding evaporator bracket (through drain trough) to cabinet. - 11.
-Remove rivet (must be drilled out) holding evaporator bracket to drain trough. - 12.
+Remove screw holding evaporator bracket through drain trough to cabinet. - 11.
+Remove rivet holding bracket to trough and set bracket aside for reuse. - 12.
 Remove screw holding drain trough to cabinet. - 13.
-Lift up and out on drain trough, pulling forward enough to allow enough room to slide drain trough free of evaporator.
+Lift up and pull evaporator and drain trough out at bottom.

-NOTE: Use caution not to damage the suction line and cap tube.
+NOTE: Use caution not to damage suction line or cap tube.

-- 14. Slide drain trough straight out and off evaporator. - 15.
-Remove retainer clamp (aluminum strap) that secures defrost heater to bottom of evaporator. - 16.Grab heater from bottom and pull free of evaporator.
+- 14. Slide the drain trough off the evaporator. - 15.
+Remove the retainer clamp from bottom of evaporator holding the heater in place. - 16.
+Grab heater from bottom and pull free of the evaporator.
 It's very snug so you'll need to use a little force. - 17.
 Replace with new defrost heater. - 18.
-Re-assemble in reverse order.
+Reassemble in reverse order.

-CONTROL SYSTEM
+ELECTRICAL MECHANICAL CONTROL SYSTEM

-The Freezer and Refrigerator controls are located in the same housing, mounted in the food compartment along with the light and defrost timer or Automatic Defrost Control (ADC).
+The Freezer and Refrigerator controls are located in the same housing, mounted in the food compartment along with the light, Damper and Automatic Defrost Control (ADC).
 See Figure 1.